 Nick Vyas, Executive Director of the Center for Supply Chain Management at the USC Marshall School of Business, predicts “…we’ll start to see a decoupling from some long-term supply chain dependencies from the China-centric supply chain network.”
 Shifting production activities from Asia to North America would shorten American supply chains and make them more resilient.

 If its government can stabilize and address drug violence and corruption issues, Mexico — with its low labor costs and proximity to the United States — would have a lot to gain from these regional shifts, Vyas adds.

-“We will also see a lot more focus on supply chain resiliency and risk mitigation and global supply chain management in international settings,” according to Vyas.
+“We will also see a lot more focus on supply chain resiliency and risk management and global supply chain management in international settings,” according to Vyas.
 He foresees companies focusing on diversification.
-With “…more diversification of supply chain nodes across the globe, we would not see the impact of disruption we see now,” he suggests.
+With “…more diversification of supply chain nodes across the globe, we would not see the impact of supply chain disruption we see now,” he suggests.

 In an effort to build redundancy into their supply chains, businesses may choose to offshore to Vietnam, Indonesia, or Eastern Europe, Turkey in particular.
 They might even opt to invest in robots and 3D printing to produce closer to home.
 It would take a few years to complete these actions, Vyas reveals.

 Vyas put it best: “The takeaway here is that cost should not be the only consideration when establishing … supply [chains].
 There have to be some mitigation strategies as well, where essential commodities have several pathways to markets … You have to think through certain what-if scenarios, so you’re not caught off guard.
 Companies need to be proactive instead of reactive.”